rygh4775/accountbook/README.md

 this app can't be working properly.

 In this case, you can change the options in page object with yours.
-But I don't recommend how to get the token key in this project because of the security issue.
+But the way getting token in this propject is not good because of the security issue.